 - Suspiciously Apropos Music: The film opens "When a Man Loves a Woman", and ends with "Stand By Your Man".

 - Taking the Heat: Linked to Sympathetic Murderer.
 After Dil kills Jude—arguably in a fit of temporary insanity—Fergus tells her to leave the apartment.
 He watches her run across the back lot before wiping her fingerprints off the murder weapon, wrapping his own hand around the gun, and sitting down near Jude's body to wait for police.

-- Title Drop: The eponymous song is song by Dil.
+- Title Drop: The eponymous song is sung by Dil.

 - Transsexual: In the famous twist, Dil.